 Early Years Assessment

-The staff make systematic observations and assessments of each child’s achievements, interests and learning styles.
-The observations and assessments are used to identify learning priorities and plan the next stages in the learning experiences for the child.
-The observations are then matched to the early learning goals and are recorded as part of the learning profiles made for our pupils.
+Assessment throughout Early Years is conducted through observations.
+The staff make systematic observations of each child’s achievements, interests and learning styles.
+These are then used to identify learning priorities and plan the next stages in the learning experiences for the child.

 Parents receive an annual report that offers brief comments on each child’s progress in each area of learning.
 It highlights the child’s strengths and development needs and gives details of the child’s general progress.
 We complete these in June and send them to parents in early July each year.